|

 We talked for a little while before moving on to the next overlook.

-It is customary around this area, all through the area that the
+It is customary around this area, all through the area where the

 on the persona of "Yogi the Bear" and see what you can

 scavenge from the public.
 My first attempt was unsuccessful.
-I soon
+Moving

-emerged from the woods at Montvail Overlook to find a family eating
+on, I soon emerged from the woods at Montvail Overlook to find a

-store for each other in their prospective directions.
-He almost
+what was in store for each other in their prospective directions.

-had me convinced to move on today for another six miles to Cove
+He almost had me convinced to move on today for another six miles

-Mountain Lean-to.
+to Cove Mountain Lean-to.
 It was only three-thirty.
-I could have made it
+I could have

-easy, but I had told George I would meet him at Bobletts Gap Shelter.
+made it easy, but I had told George I would meet him at Bobletts

-Much later he finally arrived and I was glad to have the company.
+Gap Shelter.
+Much later he finally arrived and I was glad to have

 Success rate today for my "yogi-ing" skill - 50%.